whuang214/react-omdb/README.md

 # OMDB React Testing

-This was created to test the OMDB API with React
+This application was designed to test the OMDB API with React

 ## Prerequisites